mdn/content/files/en-us/web/http/headers/content-security-policy/report-uri/index.md

 ### Violation report syntax

 The report JSON object is sent via an HTTP `POST` operation with a {{HTTPHeader("Content-Type")}} of `application/csp-report`.

+> [!NOTE] Violation reports should be considered attacker-controlled data.
+> The content should be properly sanitized before storing or rendering.
+> This is particularly true of the [script-sample](#script-sample) property, if supplied.

-It is an object with a single top-level property `"csp-report"``, which contains an object with the following properties:
+The report JSON object has a single top-level property `"csp-report"``, which contains an object with the following properties:

 - `blocked-uri`
   - : The URI of the resource that was blocked from loading by the Content Security Policy.